SmileiPIC/tutorials/perfs_parallel_computing.rst

 An excessively refined decomposition with too many and too small patches is going to produce a large overhead due to synchronization (MPI and OpenMP).

-The goal of this tutorial is to understand how to setup a simulation to get good performances, the following features will be addressed :
+The goal of this tutorial is to understand how to setup a simulation to get good performances, the following features will be addressed:

 * Decomposition of the simulation box into patches
 * Choice of the number of MPI *processes* and OpenMP *threads*